laravel-enso/enso/README.md

 If you want to add a new language, there are a few steps involved, so please check out the [relevant section](https://github.com/laravel-enso/Localisation#contributing-a-new-language) of the [localisation](https://github.com/laravel-enso/Localisation) package.

+### Customizing the email templates
+By default, Enso comes with a few templates for the email notifications used out of the box.
+If you need to create other templates or change the existing ones, a good starting point is to publish the existing templates, using the `php artisan vendor:publish --tag=email-templates` artisan command.

+The blade templates will be published in the  `resources/views/vendor/laravel-enso` folder.
+You'll find the template layout and partials in the `core` folder and sub-folders.

 ### Thanks